Warehouse Technology

-But meeting the needs of ever-increasing online consumers expecting next day or same day delivery isn’t as easy as it seems.
+But meeting the needs of ever-increasing online consumers expecting the next day or same day delivery isn’t as easy as it seems.
 Distribution centers of today and the future must adopt various technological innovations to make the delivery of goods more efficient.

 In this post, we discuss a few technological innovations and systems that are tipped to power the distribution centers of the future and how they will affect the delivery of goods to consumers.
 Knowing and adapting to these changes will give your business a huge advantage in the marketplace.

-Increased use of Robots
+Increased Use of Robots

 To increase efficiency and reduce costs, forward-thinking companies like Amazon are already testing and implementing the use of robots in distribution centers.
 In the future, it’s certain that more robots will be used to select and pack materials than humans.

-The use of Artificial Intelligence
+The Use of Artificial Intelligence

 Smart distribution centers are already using advanced software like route planning and truckload planning to streamline the supply chain capability.
 AI will change how we approach warehouse inventory control as well as the pace of delivering customer orders.

-Innovative designs
+Innovative Designs

 Distribution centers of the future will not only incorporate innovative designs to maximize space and operation efficiency, but they will also be located near city centers.
 The use of warehouse labels, warehouse striping and marking enhances space maximization and productivity among employees.

-The rise of 3D Printing
+The Rise of 3D Printing

 3D printing technology will alter how goods are manufactured and distributed.
-In the future, distribution centers will act as mini-plants where customer orders will be printed, assembled and dispatched.
+In the future, distribution centers will act as mini plants where customer orders will be printed, assembled and dispatched.
 As such, these centers will play a major role in manufacturing customer orders rather than just acting as a point of storage.

-Autonomous vehicles
+Autonomous Vehicles

-Increased use of Block Chain Technology
+Increased Use of Block Chain Technology

 The use of blockchain technology for supply chain management will be a game changer.
 For starters, this type of technology makes the concept of smart contracting possible.
 Meaning most payments will occur electronically soon as given terms are met.